k3d-io/vscode-k3d/README.md

   <p><img src="images/demo-create-cluster.gif" width="700"/></p>

-* **Add/remove nodes** to existing k3d clusters.
+* **Add/remove nodes** to/from existing k3d clusters.

+  The number of Server and Agent nodes can be set not only when creating a clusterm, but you can also grow the cluster later on.
 For example, we can add a new "Agent node" to an exiting cluster by using the right menu available in the `Clouds` view for k3d clusters.

   <p><img src="images/demo-create-cluster-add-agent.gif" width="250"/></p>

+  It is important to note that there are some **constraints on node additions and removals**:

+  * Servers can only be added to clusters that were created with two or more servers or with the _"Growable servers"_ flag set.
+  * A server cannot be removed when it is the last server in the cluster.

 * **Commands and keyboard shortcuts** for all the operations.